 Another example is found in Sodus, New York, a community of less than 1,800 people that sits midway between Rochester and Syracuse.
 With no community center, the school has become the primary gathering place for community residents, and accessibility is a priority.
 Unfortunately, in some cases the sidewalks are heaved and cracked; in other cases, no sidewalks have ever been constructed.
 Knowing that silos had to be broken down, Jay Roscup, Project Director for the 21st Century Community Learning Center, and Sandra Hamilton from the Village Planning Board brought together all the stakeholders to build a coalition in three months.
 With the full support of their Mayor, Superintendent and Town Supervisor, the town applied for our technical assistance, and we helped them to formulate and pass a sustainable, binding Complete Streets Resolution.
 The goal of this process was to “change the way residents of Sodus view their community and change the expectations the community ha[d] for infrastructure development.”
 Equity to them meant being inclusive in their advocacy and their success shows how a small group of concerned citizens could make a big impact on how their community will be constructed going forward.

 These successes make it clear that neither the capacity, class nor the color of a community dictates its ability to become more healthy, accessible and safe.
-It is core to the National Partnership’s mission to bring people together to create communities - all communities, anywhere – that are built so it is accessible, affordable and safe to be physically active.
+It is core to the Safe Routes Partnership’s mission to bring people together to create communities - all communities, anywhere – that are built so it is accessible, affordable and safe to be physically active.